How much does it cost to come on the Pilgrimage?

 What is the weather like in Lourdes?

-While we hope the weather will be warm and dry we know that it can be very changeable.
-Please pack a lightweight raincoat and a warm jumper, just in case.
+While we hope the weather will be warm and dry we know that it can be very changeable, we recommend packing clothing that can be layered to suit the warmer days and cooler evenings plus a rain coat just in case.

 How will I know what is going on during the week?